 (c) (1) Prior to the board or council agreeing to mutually rescind a contract pursuant to this section, the county assessor of the county in which the land is located shall determine the current fair market value of the land as though it were free of the contractual restriction.
 The assessor shall certify to the board or council the fair market valuation of the land for the purpose of determining the rescission fee.
 At the same time, the assessor shall send a notice to the landowner and the Department of Conservation indicating the current fair market value of the land as though it were free of the contractual restriction and advise the parties, that upon their request, the assessor shall provide all information relevant to the valuation, excluding third-party information.
 If any information is confidential or otherwise protected from release, the department and the landowner shall hold it as confidential and return or destroy any protected information upon termination of all actions relating to valuation or rescission of the contract on the property.
 The notice shall also advise the landowner and the department of the opportunity to request formal review from the assessor.

 (2) Prior to agreeing to mutually rescind a contract pursuant to this section, the board or council shall determine and certify to the county auditor the amount of the rescission fee that the landowner shall pay the county treasurer upon rescission.
-That fee shall be an amount equal to 6 1/4 percent of the fair market valuation of the property if the land was held under a contract pursuant to Section 51240, and 121/2 percent if the land was held in a contract designating the property as a farmland security zone.
+That fee shall be an amount equal to 10 percent of the fair market valuation of the property for land that was held under a contract pursuant to Section 51240, or if the property was designated as a farmland security zone.

-(3) When rescission fees required by this subdivision are collected, they shall be transmitted by the county treasurer to the Controller and deposited in the General Fund, except as provided in subdivision (b) of Section 51203 or subdivision (d) of Section 51283.
-The funds collected by the county treasurer with respect to each rescission of a contract shall be transmitted to the Controller within 30 days of the execution of the mutual rescission of the contract by the parties.
+(3) When rescission fees required by this subdivision are collected, 50 percent of the fee shall, within 30 days of the execution of the mutual rescission of the contract by the parties, be transmitted by the county treasurer to the Controller and deposited in the General Fund, except as provided in subdivision (b) of Section 51203 or subdivision (d) of Section 51283.

 (4) It is the intent of the Legislature that fees paid to rescind a contract do not constitute taxes but are payments that, when made, provide a private benefit that tends to increase the value of the property.